 Placeholder files and placeholder folders are not actual files or folders.
 They are stub files that represent actual files and folders in the cloud, but are not stored locally on your computer.
 They are clearly marked with an extension of .cloud for a placeholder file and .cloudf for a placeholder folder.

 You can move them around within the same cloud source.
 This means you can easily reorganize your cloud data from your computer even though the files are not local.

 You can move placeholders around inside of a source.
 The only restriction is moving them out of the odrive folder or moving the from one link into another.
 If you do want to move content from one cloud source to another , you will need to download (i.e. sync down to local) the placeholder content locally first, and then move them by with a simple drag and drop to the cloud destination.

-The "Save and apply to new files and folders" option will create a rule that specifies that any new files and folders that are added to the selected folder will be expanded and downloaded locally, rather than being represented by a placeholder file.
+The "Save and apply to new files and folders" Premium option will create a Folder Sync Rule which specifies that any new files and folders that odrive detects in the selected folder will follow the rules you've specified in the dialog.

 To keep your desktop in sync with your cloud, odrive performs a number of checks in the background.
 Depending on the action and the source, the amount of time to complete the checks can be as short as 2 seconds and sometimes significantly longer.

 As a user, you may want to ensure you have an updated view of odrive or simply do not want to wait.
 For this, you can refresh your desktop view of the cloud by right-clicking inside an odrive folder and selecting "Refresh".